k61n/openhkl/doc/sphinx/integration.rst

 4. **Integration by profile fitting** — summing the peak pixels to determine the intensity and variance of the peaks.

-There are five main integrators implemented in NSXTool.
+There are five main integrators implemented in OpenHKL.
 The pixel sum integrator is the most lightweight and naive, since it does not use any form of profile fitting.
 It is intended to generate an initial guess for the intensities.
 The 1D (used in DENZO) and 3D (used in XDS) Profile